confuser/graphql-constraint-directive/README.md

 Implementation based on schema wrappers - basic scalars are wrapped as custom scalars with validations.

 #### Benefits
+* based on `graphql` library, works everywhere
-* posibility to validate output
+* posibility to also validate GraphQL response data

 #### Caveats
 * modifies GraphQL schema, basic scalars (Int, Float, String) are replaced by custom scalars